AvonleaFisher/Analyzing-NYC-311-Service-Requests/README.md

 * [Obtaining data](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/blob/main/Obtaining_the_Data.ipynb)—Accessed data through the SODA API and Community District profiles.
 * [Scrubbing data](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/blob/main/Scrubbing_the_Data.ipynb)—Dealt with missing and unnecessary data, reformatted values for consistency, and merged the two datasets.
 * [Exploring data](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/tree/main/Exploring_the_Data)—Generated summary statistics and interactive visualizations of the data.
+Noise complaints were the most common complaint type, and the New York Police Department (NYPD) was the agency that responded to the vast majority of calls.
 Due to the size of the data represented in the visuals, this section is broken up into five separate notebooks:
     * Bar Charts
     * Area Charts
     * Mapbox Density Heatmaps